Surgical approach (source control)

 - Aggressive resuscitation: early noradrenaline, balanced fluids guided by responsiveness, correct coagulopathy, active warming

-- GA with RSI; invasive monitoring; anticipate major vasopressor requirement and repeated operations; ICU post-op
+- GA with RSI, invasive monitoring, anticipate major vasopressor requirement and repeated operations, ICU post-op

 What are the key differences between septic shock and anaphylactic shock (perioperative differential)?